Jeffrey M. Friedman, M.D., Ph.D.

 Neural Circuits Regulating Food Intake

 Leptin acts directly on multiple CNS sites to reduce food intake and body weight in animals and humans, providing an entry point to study the control of feeding.
 Feeding is a complex motivational behavior controlled by many inputs, including not just leptin but smell, taste, and other hormones.
 It is not known how or where these multiple inputs are processed to generate a “binary” decision: eat or don’t eat.
-To begin to address the question of how this complex behavior is switched on (and off), the Friedman laboratory is using existing and newly developed methods for both identifying novel populations of nerve cells that are linked to feeding and testing their function.
-Recent studies have identified key neural populations in multiple brain regions, including the hypothalamus, brain stem, amygdala, and the insular cortex.
+To begin to address the question of how this complex behavior is switched on (and off), the Friedman lab is using existing and newly developed methods for both identifying novel populations of nerve cells that are linked to feeding and testing their function.
+Recent studies have identified a key neural population of neurons in the arcuate nucleus that mediates leptin’s effects to reduce food intake in multiple brain regions, including the brain stem, amygdala, and the insular cortex.
 The next challenge is to establish a hierarchy among these control nodes in order to identify the key node that activates this behavior to the exclusion of other complex behaviors, such as fight, flight, copulation, and grooming.
+Toward that end, the Friedman lab recently mapped a simple circuit by which leptin controls feeding behavior—a circuit that potentially acts as the target for top down signals that regulate food consumption.
+In addition, obesity is associated with leptin resistance, which Friedman’s group recently linked to increased activity of the mTor kinase in POMC neurons, a key leptin target neuron.

 Regulation of Leptin Gene Expression